shanefagan/linux-packaging/README.md

 ## Snap packages

 Canonical made a fairly approachable Linux packaging system called Snap.
-It is built around a .yml file that describes how to build the snap.
+It is built around a YAML file that describes how to build the snap.
 For Python packages it is really easy to build just with setup.py and a little info.

 If you want to start from scratch run: